julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 53      | 1            | 2021-01-03T00:00:00.000Z |
 | 53      | 1            | 2021-01-01T00:00:00.000Z |

-The behavior you're observing may be related to the specific rules for week numbering in the database system you're using, and it could also be influenced by the settings of the system's calendar.

-In many systems, the week numbering is determined according to the ISO 8601 standard, which specifies that a week starts on a Monday and that the first week of the year is the week that contains at least four days of the new year.
-If January 1st falls on a Monday to Thursday, it is part of the first week of the year; otherwise, it is part of the last week of the previous year.

-If your system follows ISO 8601, then January 1, 2021, was a Friday, and since it doesn't meet the requirement of having at least four days of the new year, it is considered part of the last week of the previous year (Week 53 of the previous year).
-This is why you are seeing it as Week 53 instead of Week 1.
+_Note: The week numbering is determined according to the ISO 8601 standard, which specifies that a week starts on a Monday and that the first week of the year is the week that contains at least four days of the new year.
+01 January 2021, was a Friday, and since it doesn't meet the requirement of having at least four days of the new year, it is considered part of the last week of the previous year (Week 53 of the previous year).
+This is why 01 and 03 January are part of Week 53 instead of Week 1._

-If you want to change this behavior or if your database system uses a different set of rules, you may need to refer to the documentation of your specific database system to understand how week numbering is implemented and whether there are any settings or options that can be adjusted.

 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?